 The application of TUPE to the sale of a business

-Essentially, TUPE will be triggered upon the sale of a business (or other economic entity), or in other situations where it undergoes a transfer, and it retains its identity after the transfer.
+Essentially, TUPE will be triggered upon the sale of a business (or other economic entity), or in other situations where it undergoes a transfer and retains its identity after the transfer.
 Where TUPE applies, the contracts of the staff employed by the business (or assigned to the part of the business that is transferring) automatically transfer to the new owner on their existing terms.

 Why you should be thinking about TUPE